kevinpmcc/CV/README.md

 in ID to broaden my knowledge on the topic.
 I also attended a 6-part workshop with Instructional Design guru Cathy Moore which was inspirational.

+#### Customer Obsession
+  While at Amazon I learned a lot about truly valuing your customers.
+Every decision made was built around the customer experience.
+This was not just about end users but also treating stakeholders as customers.
+Delighting your customers was always the goal and by giving them what they need, not necessarily what they want is something I've become adept at.

 ## Education